 Anxiety and stress are real obstacles toward productivity.
 Just that realization alone makes it worth you staying here and continuing the reading!

 Often, we procrastinate because we have to jump through a lot of hurdles before we start doing what we actually want to do.

 For example, let’s say you want to prepare a vegetable soup from scratch.
 So you need your cutlery, cutting board and pot.
 But what if those items are still unwashed and scattered over the kitchen countertops from preparing lunch?

 There is no way to wash your vegetables – the kitchen sink is crowded too.
 That means before you can actually start cooking, you need to clean your kitchen first.
 That’s the moment when you will most likely procrastinate.
 You make it too hard for yourself to get started.

-4) Unfavorable Environment Design
+4) Unfavorable environment design

 Another hurdle for you may be how your working area is organized.
 Let’s look again in your kitchen or pantry.
-If soda is easy available and the healthier choice, bottled water, is not visible, then most people tend to go for the instant solution.
+If soda is easily available and the healthier choice, bottled water, is not visible, then most people tend to go for the instant solution.